P-J-T-S/Genesis-26/README.md

 A decision-support layer that interprets waste signals, identifies high-risk areas, calculates dynamic priorities, and recommends adaptive collection strategies.
 It assists SWM supervisors in planning, prioritization, and rapid response without replacing existing citizen-facing platforms.

 # 📍 [Click Here for to see live](https://genesis-26.vercel.app/)
+- NOTE: It may not work as expected on above link, because servers are hosted on free services and ML, Backend server often go to sleep so response doesn't come!

 ## 🚀 Key Features